About My Work

 I am particularly interested in challenging conventional ideas about what a rug is, and how it functions.
 By creating unusually shaped rugs, cutting and binding holes, and creating textures that beg to be touched, I strive to create a more interactive environment where the rug is no longer just a covering for the floor.

 Often, when working on pieces meant for the wall, I will experiment with unusual materials.
 Along with the fabrics mentioned above, I might use paper, plastic, or other recycled materials.
 I have even hooked with grass and weeds!

-In an effort to push the boundaries of what we think of as traditional rug hooking, I am also using the technique to create sculpture and objects other than rugs.
-Seen in this new context, the hand hooked surface is then viewed as a texture, rather than a technique.
+In an effort to push the boundaries of what we think of as traditional rug hooking, I am also using the technique to create sculpture and large installations.
+Seen in this new context, the hand hooked surface becomes purely a means of self expression.